Updated on June 15th, 2022 by Bob Ciura

 While it is impossible to know exactly when a recession will occur, we can analyze history to see if we are in a time period that has a higher probability of a recession occurring in the near future.

-The first sign we are due for a recession is the high valuation of the stock market.
-The historical average price-to-earnings (P/E) ratio of the S&P 500 is 15.9.
-It is currently trading for a price-to-earnings ratio of 37.6.
+The first sign we were due for a bear market was the high valuation of the stock market heading into the year.
+The historical average price-to-earnings (P/E) ratio of the S&P 500 is 16.
+It was trading for a price-to-earnings ratio above 35 recently.

-The stock market needs to decline by more than 50% to reach its historical average.
 There is one caveat to this simple price-to-earnings analysis: interest rates were near historical lows.